-38.1 30 minutes before the start of the formation lap the cars will leave the pit lane to cover a reconnaissance lap.
+30 minutes before the start of the formation lap the pit exit will be opened and cars will be permitted to leave the pit lane to cover a reconnaissance lap.
 At the end of this lap they will stop on the grid in starting order with their engines stopped.